Annual Cost Of A Dog

 A Forbes article listed lifetime costs of having a dog anywhere from $17,650 to a whopping $93,520, depending on your dog’s breed and services required (including predisposition to diseases or other health issues).
 Of course, you can’t simply divide by the number of years you think your dog will live — who knows how long that will be? — against such a large range of numbers.
 The best way to break down costs is to examine the biggest costs of owning a dog and add those up.

-Toys and treats: Dog owners spend between $35 to $250 per year just on toys and treats.
+- Toys and treats: Dog parents spend between $35 to $250 per year just on toys and treats.

 Based on our research, the top-dollar for these four categories could cost approximately $4,050 per year.

 Sure, these are one-time purchases, but there’s still a cost involved.
-Here’s what you can expect, according to Moneyunder30.com:
+Here’s what you can expect:

 Whether or not you need these items may also depend on the age of your dog.
 Whether you get a puppy or an older dog will, of course, influence the amount you will spend over their life with you.